PiperLiu/CS-courses-notes/README.md

 - Numerical Computation, coming soon
 - Digital Logic Circuit, coming soon

 I would strongly advise people who want to be a Full Stack Developer or an Algorithm Engineer to learn those courses.
-How much you know those bottom principles iw the upper bound of your career.
+How much you know those bottom principles is the upper bound of your career.

 ## Why would I learn those Computer Science courses, and git to github